e6on/Twitch-Streamer-Docker-Setup/README.md

 ### 3. Configure GPU Access for Docker

+> **Note:** This step is only required for hardware acceleration (`ENABLE_HW_ACCEL=true`).
+If you are using CPU encoding, you can skip this and remove the `devices` and `group_add` sections from `docker-compose.yaml`.

-The container needs access to your host's GPU.
+The container needs access to your host's GPU for hardware acceleration.
 This is done by passing device files and matching user group IDs.

 First, find the Group IDs (GIDs) for the `render` and `video` groups on your host system: